 Don’t forget the preheader text that immediately follows your subject line.
 Like the subject line, the preheader serves as a screening tool.
 The first plain text that appears in the email will show up as preheader texts, so make it enticing!

-This year, we can expect the mobile purchase trend to continue, so your Black Friday email must be optimized for mobile screens.
-This means that you should follow these design best practices:
+Last year, $2.9 billion of Black Friday sales occurred on a smartphone.
+We can expect the mobile purchase trend to continue.
+And that means your Black Friday email has to be optimized for mobile screens.
+Follow these mobile-friendly best practices to help:

 - Use a single column layout

 - Minimize text; choose email-safe fonts and make them large and easy to read

 - Go for a minimalistic design approach (no complex headers, no clutter)

 - Check that images aren’t huge (allowing for quicker load times)